 Operator: Horse Hill Developments Ltd; UK Oil and Gas plc (UKOG) has a controlling 85% interest

 Horse Hill is in Green Belt countryside west of Horley and north of Gatwick Airport.
 Two exploratory oil wells, called HH-1 and HH2, were drilled in 2014 and 2018 respectively, and flow testing has taken place

 In September 2019, Surrey County Council granted Horse Hill Development Ltd (HHDL) planning permission for four more oil wells, plus one wastewater reinjection well, and 20 years of full oil production.
 This was granted in September 2019.
 Read a summary of UKOG’s plans on the Drill or Drop website.

 If this goes ahead, Horse Hill will be the UK’s second biggest onshore oil production site, after Wytch Farm in Dorset.

-Sarah Finch, a Redhill resident, is preparing to apply for a Judicial Review of Surrey County Council’s decision to allow this massive expansion.
-Backed by the Weald Action Group and a team of expert environmental lawyers, she is claiming that the Council acted unlawfully on five grounds, including climate change.
+Sarah Finch, a Redhill resident, has applied for a Judicial Review of Surrey County Council’s decision to allow this massive expansion.
+Backed by the Weald Action Group and a team of expert environmental lawyers, she challenged the Council’s decision on five grounds, including climate change.
 She is currently waiting the outcome of an appeal which would allow the Judicial Review to progress.
 Read a press release from Leigh Day solicitors about the legal challenge

 The plans to drill at Horse Hill have met with opposition at every stage.